GuidanceOfGrace/CLASSIC-Fallout4/Scan Changelog.md

 - Added detection for around 7 new crash messages / errors now listed in the included PDF document.
 - Changed names of some crash messages / errors so they better signify the underlying problem.
 - Changed AUTOSCAN output format from .txt to .md for better readability and formatting.
-- Added statistics logging at the end of Scan Crashlogs main console window.
+- Added statistics logging at the end of Scan Crashlogs main terminal window.
 - Various minor improvements and optimizations to Auto-Scanner code.

 2.00